POSH

 - Do not delete chats too early

-- Do not block first if evidence still needs to be captured
+- Do not block first if safe evidence still needs to be captured

 - Do not crop screenshots so tightly that context disappears